Looking to fund your next big idea or cause? Here’s a quick rundown of the 7 best crowdfunding platforms:

 Let’s talk numbers:

 Kiva Zip, launched in 2011, is their secret weapon.
-It offers 0% interest loans by tapping into an entrepreneur's personal network for credibility.
-It's a game-changer for folks who couldn't get a loan if their life depended on it.
+It offers 0% interest loans by tapping into an entrepreneur’s personal network for credibility.
+It reaches people conventional lenders will not touch.

 Want to borrow?
 Here’s your game plan: